brightsparklabs/appcli/README.md

 Stack variables can be set within the `stack-settings.yml` file as described in the `Build configuration template directories` section.

+## Quick Start

+Refer to the [quick start guide](quickstart.md) to get a basic application running.

+Otherwise refer to the Installation section below to see all options.

 ## Installation

 ### Add the library to your python CLI application